All the Best Streaming Services For Families: Disney+ Vs Netflix Vs. Amazon:

 - Should I pay for it?
 Absolutely!
 If you’ve got school-aged kids who are suddenly about to have a lot more screentime, it makes all the sense in the world to have you and your family watching stuff that will make you smarter.

-- What you get: Basically, this is the entire library of Looney Tunes and Hannah Barbera cartoons.
+- What you get: A huge library of Looney Tunes and Hannah Barbera cartoons.
 That means everything from Bugs Bunny to Scooby-Doo to Josie and the Pussycats.
 New versions of these various characters pop-up on this service very often, too.

 - Should you pay for it?
 Maybe?
 The amount that you get with this app is sort of amazing, and the depth of the Looney Tunes libraries alone makes it worth it if you want to make sure your kid has a well-rounded introduction to classic cartoons.